-- (1) The consumer shall bear the cost of the service connection, as approved by the municipality. - (2) Notwithstanding the fact that the consumer bears the cost of the service connection, ownership of the service connection, laid or erected by the municipality, shall vest in the municipality, the municipality shall be responsible for the maintenance of such service connection up to the point of supply.
-The consumer shall not be entitled to any compensation from the municipality in respect of such service connection. - (3) The work to be carried out by the municipality at the cost of the consumer for a service connection to the consumer's premises shall be determined by the municipality or any duly authorized official of the municipality. - (4) A service connection shall be laid underground, whether the supply mains are laid underground or erected overhead, unless an overhead service connection is specifically required by the municipality. - (5) The consumer shall provide, fix or maintain on his premises such ducts, wire ways, trenches, fastenings and clearance to overhead supply mains as may be required by the municipality for the installation of the service connection. - (6) The conductor used for the service connection shall have a cross-sectional area according to the size of the electrical supply but shall not be less than 10mm2 (copper or copper equivalent), and all conductors shall have the same cross-sectional area, unless otherwise approved by any duly authorized official of the municipality. - (7) Unless otherwise approved, the municipality shall only provide one service connection to each registered erf.
-In respect of two or more premises belonging to one owner and situated on adjacent erven, a single bulk supply of electricity may be made available provided the erven are consolidated or notarially tied. - (8) Any covers of a wire way carrying the supply circuit from the point of supply to the metering equipment shall be made to accept the seals of the municipality. - (9) Within the meter box, the service conductor or cable, as the case may be, shall terminate in an unobscured position and the conductors shall be visible throughout their length when cover plates, if present, are removed. - (10) In the case of blocks of buildings occupied by a number of individual consumers, separate wire ways and conductors or cables shall be laid from the common metering room or rooms to each individual consumer in the blocks of buildings.
-Alternatively, if trunking is used, the conductors of the individual circuits shall be clearly identified (tied together every 1,5m) throughout their length.
+- (1) The consumer shall bear the cost of the service connection, as approved by the municipality. - (2) Notwithstanding the fact that the consumer bears the cost of the service connection, ownership thereof, laid or erected by the municipality, shall vest in the municipality and the municipality shall be responsible for the maintenance of such service connection up to the point of supply. - (3) The consumer shall not be entitled to any compensation from the municipality in respect of such service connection. - (4) With respect to maintenance and responsibility for safety of the service connection, the point of supply shall be- - (a) where the underground or overhead service connection physically transverses the boundary of the consumer's property; or - (b) at the connection to the municipal distribution infrastructure if installed within the boundary of the consumer's property. - (5) The work to be carried out by the municipality at the cost of the consumer for a service connection to the consumer's premises shall be determined by the municipality. - (6) A service connection shall be laid underground, whether the supply mains are laid underground or erected overhead, unless an overhead service connection is specifically required by the municipality. - (7) The consumer shall provide, fix or maintain on his premises such ducts, wire ways, trenches, fastenings and clearance to overhead supply mains as may be required by the municipality for the installation of the service connection. - (8) The conductor used for the service connection shall have a cross- sectional area according to the size of the electrical supply but shall not be less than 10mm2 (copper or copper equivalent), and all conductors shall have the same cross-sectional area, unless otherwise approved by the municipality. - (9) Unless otherwise approved, the municipality shall only provide one service connection to each registered erf and for two or more premises belonging to one owner and situated on adjacent erven, a single bulk supply of electricity may be made available provided the erven are consolidated or notarially tied.

+- (10) Covers of a wire way carrying the supply circuit from the point of supply to the metering equipment shall be made to accept the seals of the municipality. - (11) Within the meter box, the service conductor or cable shall terminate in an unobscured position and the conductors must be visible throughout their length when cover plates, if present, are removed. - (12) In the case of blocks of buildings occupied by a number of individual consumers, separate wire ways and conductors or cables shall be laid from the common metering room or rooms to each individual consumer in the blocks of buildings; alternatively, if trunking is used, the conductors of the individual circuits shall be clearly identified (tied together every 1,5m) throughout their length.